-As the ABC celebrates 80 years of international broadcasting, ABC Alumni director Helen Grasswill looks back on the strategic diplomatic and security benefits it has provided since its launch in 1939 by prime minister Robert Menzies.
+As the ABC celebrates 80 years of international broadcasting, ABC Alumni director Helen Grasswill looks back on the strategic diplomatic and security benefits the ABC’s international service has provided since its launch in 1939 by prime minister Robert Menzies.
 With Australia now dealing with the most geopolitically complex times experienced since World War II, she argues that it’s time for the federal government to reverse budget cuts under the Abbott government and reinstate its support of the ABC’s international service, particularly in the Pacific.

 Prime Minister Morrison must emulate Menzies – not Abbott – and support the ABC international service